aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to PPTM in Android Apps or Online App" h2="WORD to PPTM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another.
+For example, you may need to convert a WORD file to PPTM.

+<h2>How Aspose.Total Helps for Word to PPTM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert WORD file to PPTM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert WORD file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPTM.
+Aspose.Total for Android via Java is a set of File Format Automation libraries that can help you automate the document conversion process in your Android applications.
+It includes document manipulation API Aspose.Words for Android Java and PowerPoint API Aspose.Slides for Android Java.

+Using Aspose.Words for Android Java, you can convert WORD file format to HTML.
+After that, you can use Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as PPTM.

+Aspose.Total for Android via Java also provides other features such as creating, editing, and converting documents, presentations, and images.
+It also supports a wide range of file formats, including DOC, DOCX, PPT, PPTX, XLS, XLSX, PDF, HTML, and many more.

+In addition, Aspose.Total for Android via Java is easy to use and provides a comprehensive set of APIs that can help you automate the document conversion process in your Android applications.
+It also offers a wide range of features that can help you create, edit, and convert documents, presentations, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}